-Ergonomic Risk Assessment (ERA) or Ergonomic Evaluation: an analysis that addresses work-related musculoskeletal disorders (in addition to other factors) which helps identify jobs, tasks, tools, equipment, and workstations that may contain musculoskeletal hazards, the risk factors that pose the hazards, and the causes of the risk factors.
+Ergonomic Risk Assessments (ERA's) or Ergonomic Evaluations: an analysis that addresses work-related musculoskeletal disorders.
+It is a structured way of identifying jobs and workstations that may contain musculoskeletal hazards, the risk factors that pose the hazards, and the causes of the risk factors.